Tetracaine gel for local anaesthesia

 The tetracaine gel should only be used on undamaged skin.
 Do not put it on damaged skin.

 The gel contains 4% tetracaine.

-Why is it important to use this cream?
+Why is it important for my child to take tetracaine gel?

 The gel will help reduce any pain or discomfort that your child may feel during a minor procedure, such as when blood is taken or a drip (cannula) is put in, or during a small surgical procedure such as removing a lump.
 If the gel is not applied, the procedure may have to be delayed or cancelled, or your child may feel pain or discomfort during the procedure.

 Tetracaine gel comes in tubes containing 1.5 g of gel.

 - The gel needs to be applied between 30 and 45 minutes before the procedure is due to be done.

 - The person giving you the gel will tell you when to apply it and where to apply it on your child’s body.
 They will probably ask you to apply gel to more than one place.

 - If the procedure is delayed and the effect of the gel has worn off, ask your doctor or nurse for advice before applying any more.

 Your doctor or nurse will tell you how much gel to apply – this is the amount that is right for your child.
 They may tell you to apply a whole tube of gel to each site, or part of a tube.